swtshweta/Monk-Detect/README.md

-jQuery Credit Card Type Detector Plugin

-Determines possible credit card types as a user enters their credit card number.
+Determines possible credit card types as a user enters their credit card number as well as formats it properly.

 The following are credit card numbers in a valid format: